-For many children, spatial thinking develops from recognition to visualisation and representation:
+For many children, spatial thinking develops from recognition of spatial features and relations, to being able to visualise and represent these:

-- Recognition of spatial and shape properties through sensory experiences - Visualisation imagining and manipulating spatial information in the mind's eye, involving memory and prediction - Representation gesture, language, modeling and 2D representations including pictures, drawings, maps, graphs and schematic diagrams.
+- Recognition of spatial and shape properties through sensory experiences. - Visualisation imagining and manipulating spatial information in the mind's eve. involving memory and prediction. - Representation gesture, language, modeling and 2D representations including pictures, drawings, maps, graphs and schematic diagrams.